Second Assistant Directors

 Administrative Precision

-Careful forms and reporting aligned with Chinese production needs and China Film Administration records standards.
-Accurate crew tracking and production accounting.
+We keep careful forms and reports that match Chinese production needs and China Film Administration record standards.
+Our crew tracking and production accounting stay accurate throughout.

 On Location